HOME

 Most large cities have departments that monitor the installation of heating systems in commercial buildings through application, permitting and the inspection process.
 Most cities require that a heating contractor licensed with their city install any heating system.
 That contractor is responsible for obtaining any relevant permits by submitting applications, building and heating plans, and paying appropriate fees.
 The general purpose of an application and approval process is for fire protection.
 The requirements vary from city to city and are best known by the local heating contractor.

 Some administrative agencies of large cities require heating systems be approved prior to their sale.
-INOV8 International should be notified as soon as possible to begin the approval process.
+We should be notified as soon as possible to begin the approval process (if there is one).
 In most cases, the process of gaining approval to sell in a new city is relatively simple and doesn't take but a couple weeks.
 Most of our approvals have been obtained via telephone calls, fax and mail correspondence.

 From tasty to toasty: Used cooking oil heats a diner